 Can my travel insurance be extended?

-Subject to terms and conditions, we may be able to extend a single trip policy as long as you let us know before your policy expires and that at the time of requesting the extension you are not intending to make a claim.
+Subject to Underwriters agreement, we can extend a Single Trip policy at your request.
+This is providing you let us know BEFORE your policy expires and that at the time of requesting the extension you are not intending to make a claim.

 Can my travel insurance be cancelled?

-Take a look at our FAQs for more answers to your questions, or if you need further information about any aspect of our medical travel insurance, please call our friendly UK-based Customer Services team on 0800 170 7704, Monday to Friday, 8am – 6pm (closed Bank Holidays).
+Take a look at our FAQs for more answers to your questions, or if you need further information about any aspect of our medical travel insurance, please call our friendly UK-based Customer Services team on 02392 419 080.